-We explained in the core of the paper what happens in each case.
-We also gave at the end of the section of random failures, Section 2, a summary of what this section in the end teaches us on random failures.
-We proceeded likely for attacks.
-In each case, we saw that many of the classical conclusions of the field should be discussed further.
+All this showed that many of the classical conclusions of the field should be discussed further.
 We may now put all these results and their relations together to derive global conclusions.

-Concerning random failures, the striking point is that, although analysis predicts completely different behaviors between Poisson and power-law networks, in practice the differences, though important, are not huge (see Tables 2 to 4).
-This overestimation of the difference was due to the study of the infinite limit, as shown by our analysis of the finite cases, and to the approximations.
-It may also be a consequence of our choice to consider that the giant component must contain at least 5% of all the nodes, but taking another convention leads to similar conclusions.
-These conclusions hold for random node failures, and are even more pronounced for link failures.
+Concerning random node and link failures (i.e. random node and link removals), the striking point is that, although analysis predict completely different behaviors for Poisson and power-law networks, in practice the differences, though important, are not huge (see Tables 2 to 4).
+This is even more pronounced for link failures.
+This overestimation of the difference was due to the study of the infinite limit and to the approximations made.
+It may also be a consequence of our choice to consider that a network breakdown occurs when the size of the the giant component reaches 5% of all nodes, but other conventions lead to similar conclusions.

-Concerning classical attacks, we have shown that, although the thresholds for powerlaw networks indeed are very low, and much smaller than for Poisson ones, the other cases we studied tend to moderate this conclusion.
+Concerning classical attacks (i.e. removal of nodes in decreasing order of their degree), we have shown that, although the thresholds for power-law networks indeed are very low, and much smaller than the ones for Poisson networks, our other observations tend to moderate this conclusion.
 Indeed, as one may have guessed, the number of links removed during a classical attack is huge.
 When one considers the number of removed links, power-law networks are not more fragile than Poisson ones.

-The large number of removed links, though it clearly plays a role, however is not sufficient to explain the efficiency of classical attacks: if one removes the same fraction of links but randomly, then there is no breakdown.
-This invalidates the often claimed explanation of the efficiency of classical attacks on power-law networks by the fact that they remove many links.
+The large number of removed links, though it clearly plays a role, is however not sufficient to explain the efficiency of classical attacks: if one removes the same fraction of links randomly, then there is no breakdown.
+This invalidates the often claimed explanation that classical attacks are very efficient on power-law networks because they remove many links.

-Going further, if one removes the same, or even a smaller, fraction of links, but almost randomly (i.e. randomly among the ones which are linked to nodes of degree at least 2) then a breakdown is reached.
-In terms of the fraction of removed links, therefore, classical attacks lie between random link failures and almost-random link attacks, which makes them not so efficient.
+Going further, if one removes the same, or even a smaller, fraction of links, but almost randomly (i.e. randomly among the ones which are linked to nodes of degree at least 2) then a breakdown occurs.
+In terms of the fraction of removed links, classical attacks therefore lie between random link failures and almost-random link attacks, which makes them not so efficient.

 Finally, the efficiency of classical attacks resides mainly in the fact that it removes many links, and that these links are mostly attached to nodes of degree larger than 1.
-Conversely, this explains the robustness of power-law networks to random node failures by the fact that such failures often remove nodes of degree 1 and/or links attached to such nodes.
+Conversely, this explains the robustness of power-law networks to random node failures: such failures often remove nodes of degree 1 and/or links attached to such nodes.

-Another conclusion of interest comes from the study of classical attacks on Poisson networks (which was not done until now).
-Despite the fact that these networks behave similarly in case of random node failures and classical attacks, it must be noticed that their threshold is significantly lower in the second case.
-This goes against the often claimed assumption that the fact that all nodes have almost the same degree in a Poisson network would imply that there would be little difference between removing nodes at random (random node failures) or in decreasing order of the degree (classical attacks).
+Another conclusion of interest comes from the study of classical attacks on Poisson networks (which was not done in depth until now).
+Although these networks behave similarly in case of random node failures and classical attacks, it must be noted that their threshold is significantly lower in the second case.
+This goes against the often claimed assumption that, because all nodes have almost the same degree in a Poisson network, there is little difference between random node failures and classical attacks.
 This is worth noticing, since it reduces the difference, often emphasized, in the behavior of Poisson and power-law networks.

 The observation of practical cases in Section 4 also provided interesting insights: in several cases, some observed behaviors may be explained using the results in this paper and our knowledge of the properties of the underlying network.
-It appears clearly however that other properties than degree distributions are at work concerning network resilience.
-In particular, we identified two distinct classes of behaviors, which points out interesting directions for further analysis.
-Conversely, one may see the study of a particular network's resilience as a way to obtain some insight on its structure.
+It appears clearly however that other properties than degree distributions play an important role on network resilience.
+This points out interesting directions for further analysis.
+Conversely, this shows that one may see the study of a particular network's resilience as a way to obtain some insight on its structure.